Nakajima Ki-115: Historical context

-The aircraft's intended purpose was to be used in kamikaze attacks on Allied shipping and the invasion fleet expected to be involved in the invasion of Japan, Operation Downfall, which in the end did not take place.
+The aircraft's intended purpose was to be used in kamikaze attacks on Allied shipping and the invasion fleet expected to be involved in the invasion of Japan, Operation Downfall, which, in the end, did not take place.

 Because the Japanese High Command thought that Japan did not have enough obsolete aircraft to use for kamikaze attacks, it was decided that huge numbers of cheap, simple suicide planes should be constructed quickly in anticipation of the invasion of Japan.

 Construction

 The aircraft was very simple, being made from "non-strategic" materials (mainly wood and steel).
-To save weight, it was to use a jettisonable undercarriage (there was to be no landing), so a simple welded steel tube undercarriage was attached to the aircraft.
+To save weight, it was to use a jettisonable undercarriage (there was to be no landing), so a simple, welded steel tube undercarriage was attached to the aircraft.
 This, however, was found to give unmanageable ground-handling characteristics, so a simple shock absorber was then incorporated.
-The cross section of the fuselage was circular and not elliptical as were most planes of this size and type; such a fuselage was easier to make.
+The cross section of the fuselage was circular and not elliptical, as were most planes of this size and type; such a fuselage was easier to make.

-Tsurugi had an instrument panel with some flight instruments, rudder pedals, a joystick type control column and a place for a radio.
+Tsurugi had an instrument panel with some flight instruments, rudder pedals, a joystick type control column, and a place for a radio.
 Flight controls included both ailerons and elevators and (in production versions) flaps.

-The Ki-115 was designed to be able to use any engine that was in storage for ease of construction and supply, and to absorb Japan's stocks of obsolete engines from the 1920s and 1930s.
+The Ki-115 was designed to be able to use any engine that was in storage for ease of construction and supply and to absorb Japan's stocks of obsolete engines from the 1920s and 1930s.
 The initial aircraft (Ki-115a) were powered by 858 kW Nakajima Ha-35 radial engines.
 It is not known if any other engine was ever actually fitted.

-After testing the first production aircraft were fitted with the improved undercarriage and two rocket units.
+After testing, the first production aircraft were fitted with the improved undercarriage and two rocket units.
 These may have assisted with take-off or may have been designed for the final acceleration towards the target.

 Performance

 The aircraft had a top speed of 550 km/h and could carry a bomb weighing as much as 800 kg, large enough to split a warship in two.
-However, it was otherwise unarmed, and heavily laden with its bomb, would have been an easy target for enemy fighter aircraft.
+However, as it was otherwise unarmed and heavily laden with its bomb, it would have made an easy target for enemy fighter aircraft.